 Turkey has long sought to develop its own domestic defence aerospace industry, a signature policy initiative of Erdogan.

-Turkish Aerospace is developing a fifth-generation-style fighter called the Kaan, the T929 ATAK II attack helicopter and the Hurjet supersonic trainer.
+TAI is developing a fifth-generation-style fighter called the Kaan, the T929 ATAK II attack helicopter and the Hurjet supersonic trainer.

 Istanbul-based Baykar Technologies is actively producing the combat-tested Bayraktar TB2 uncrewed combat aerial vehicle, which has seen frontline service with the Ukrainian armed forces.

 The company is also flight testing the carrier-capable TB3 platform, which will operate from Turkey’s first aircraft carrier, the TCG Anadolu.
-Baykar completed the first TB3 flights from the ski-jump light carrier earlier this month, including launch and recovery.
+Baykar completed the first TB3 flights from the ski-jump-equipped light carrier earlier this month, including launch and recovery.